juniorguru/junior.guru/README.md

 This README is missing a lot of information.
 Honza didn't have time yet to add a proper, nice README.
 The file currently only includes documentation of the hard parts of the development process, which would be easy to forget and difficult to learn again.

+## Contributions

+Don't panic, failing build under your PR is unrelated to your changes.
+Contributions are welcome, but Honza didn't have much time yet to make the repo very friendly to contributors.
+Very likely, your PR fixing a typo in the text will get merged regardless the failing checks.

 ## Setting up email address

 According to [spectrum.chat/zeit](https://spectrum.chat/zeit/now/redirection-email-domain~b5e1b613-ae92-42f9-bc49-e8c824a8a7f2?m=MTUzNDE5OTg3MzMwMw==):